MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Preliminaries

 \subsection{Updates of Forests and Formulas}

-We consider the following \emph{updates} on trees: \begin{enumerate}[(i)] \item $\mathsf{relab}(v,a)$: Replace the current label of node $v$ by $a$ \item $\mathsf{subdiv}(v,a)$: Insert a new $a$-node as the only child of $v$ making all existing children of $v$ children of the new node \item $\mathsf{insert_L}(v,a)$, $\mathsf{insert_R}(v,a)$: insert a new $a$-node as left or right sibling of node $v$ \item $\mathsf{delete}(v)$: delete node $v$, where $v$ must correspond to a leaf in the tree, i.e., $v$ must not have a label of the form $\context a$ \end{enumerate} We refer to the updates as \emph{relabeling}, \emph{subdivision}, \emph{leaf insertion}, and \emph{deletion}.
-Usually we subsume leaf insertions and subdivions under the broder term \emph{insertions}.
+We consider the following \emph{updates} on trees: \begin{enumerate}[(i)] \item $\mathsf{relab}(v,a)$: Replace the current label of node $v$ by $a$. \item $\mathsf{subdiv}(v,a)$: Insert a new $a$-node as the only child of $v$ making all existing children of $v$ children of the new node. \item $\mathsf{insert_L}(v,a)$, $\mathsf{insert_R}(v,a)$: Insert a new $a$-node as left or right sibling of node $v$. \item $\mathsf{delete}(v)$: Delete node $v$, where either $v$ must be a leaf or $v$ must have no siblings.
+In the latter case, all children of $v$ will be placed at the position of $v$ in the list of children of $\parent(v)$.\end{enumerate} We refer to the updates as \emph{relabeling}, \emph{subdivision}, \emph{leaf insertion}, and \emph{deletion}.
+Usually we subsume leaf insertions and subdivisions under the broader term \emph{insertions}.
 We note that the insertion of a node below a leaf is a special case of a subdivision.
+The update of deleting a node which has no siblings is also called edge contraction in graph theory and can be seen as the inverse of a subdivision update.

 We depict examples of every update (except relabeling) in Figure~\ref{fig:updates}.
-The figure always depicts an update in a tree and the corresponding update in the formula (see below for an description).
+The figure always depicts an update in a tree and the corresponding update in the formula (see below for a description).
 We use unique node labels in each tree, such that corresponding nodes in the tree and the formula can be easily identified.